live-codes/livecodes/docs/docs/sdk/index.md

 A demo page that shows the usage of the SDK can be [found here](https://live-codes.github.io/livecodes-examples/api-demo.html) ([source](https://github.com/live-codes/livecodes-examples/blob/gh-pages/api-demo.html)).

-Or edit the SDK Playground in LiveCodes.
+Or edit the SDK playground in LiveCodes.
 How meta! :)

 <LiveCodes import="id/vdijqqmswzn" view="result" height='80vh' showCode={false} />

 P.S.
-To view the playground in full screen - use the "Full Screen" button.
+You may want to use the "Full Screen" button!